Wekiva River: Little Wekiva River

-State Road 46
+River Bridges

-The State Road 46 is the only active road that spans the river with the bridge about 9 mi from the Wekiwa Springs State Park.
+The State Road 46 and State Road 429 tri-spans are the only active roads that span the river with the bridges about 9 mi from the Wekiwa Springs State Park.

 Black Water Creek

 The last main tributary of the Wekiva River is the 19 mi Blackwater Creek, which joins the Wekiva about 2 mi before the Wekiva joins the St. Johns River.